 It was further six weeks until I finally had a diagnosis, and I spent a gruelling 2.5 weeks in hospital and about 6-8 weeks in rehab.

 It’s hard to believe that the same person who has subsequently developed a love of adventure (albeit within my limitations), was ever so sick.
 Or, is still affected by this snoring giant which is kept under control through medication.
 I have been left with 60% lung capacity and some mobility issues.
 Yet, these are no match for my iron will.
 I am incredibly determined and have the best inspiration in the world…my family, my friends, my writing and my life.

 That said, I am lucky there is treatment.
 No amount of determination can help you beat a disease without treatment.

 The life I am living is good, even if it isn’t anything like what I’d planned or expected.

-I could focus on all that I’ve lost but going down that path, really is the road to ruin…just like unforgiveness.
+I could focus on all that I’ve lost.
+However, going down that path really is the road to ruin…just like unforgiveness.

 Seizing hold of all the good in the life I have now…this is the road to happiness.
 Do we call it forgiveness?
 Acceptance?
-I don’t know but whatever you call it, it certainly took me a long time to get here.
+I don’t know.
+Whatever you call it, it certainly took me a long time to get here.
 I was diagnosed with dermatomyositis 9 years ago and I certainly didn’t reach this point overnight.
-I was angry and didn’t know who or what to blame.
+I was angry, and didn’t know who or what to blame.
 God?
 Bad luck?
 Genetics?
-Indeed, it was only after I had chemo 2 years ago almost to the day, that I have let it all go and finally learned what it means to be a human BEING…not just a HUMAN DOING.
+Indeed, it was only after I had chemo 2 years ago almost to the day, that I have let it all go, and am finally learned what it means to be a human BEING…not just a HUMAN DOING.